bloom-works/opportunities/readme.md

 ### Interested in joining us?

-Let's build human-centered government together.
+Let's build human-centered services together.
 We are looking for people to join our team:

 - [UX Designer](https://github.com/govbloom/opportunities/blob/master/UX%20Designer.md)